 Our workshops encourage practitioners to explore a range of key practice areas that support culturally safe and responsive service delivery.

 All workshops are interactive and designed to promote reflection and knowledge development.
-Sessions:
+The sessions:

 - are small (up to 25 participants)

-- are offered via our state-wide events calendar and in-service for partner services.
+Sessions are available via our state-wide events calendar and in-service for partner organisations.

 We also collaborate with the Centre for Mental Health Learning (CMHL) to offer free workshops to Victorian public mental health services.
 Visit cmhl.org.au for more information and events.

-We release new dates and topics throughout the year.
+New dates and topics are released throughout the year.
 Workshop registrations are essential.